invirtiendo/invirtiendo.github.io/_reviews/2017-07-01-7-habitos-gente-eficaz.md

 In order to be able to dedicate yourself to these crucial tasks, you have to learn when to say yes, and when to say no. Even if we have a burning desire to say yes, we should also be able to say no when the thing we’ve been asked to do contributes nothing to the achievement of our long-term goals.

+## Think win-win
-## “Think win-win” to get your share of the cake and build lasting relationships at the same time.
+to get your share of the cake and build lasting relationships at the same time.
 Most people are intrinsically shaped by the "win-lose" paradigm.
 They see every situation as a competition, and others as competitors in the battle for the biggest slice of the cake.

 The majority of situations in life, however, don’t need to be a competition.
 There is usually enough cake for everyone, and it is far better when all parties work towards a "win-win" solution.